 - 1. Drainage structure covers shall conform to Article 12 (Standard Details), SD-GU-1 (Standard Casting Schedule) of these Standards. - 2.
-All cast iron covers, frames, adjusting rings, and anchors shall be provided and installed to the elevation indicated on the Plans. - 3.
+All cast iron covers, frames, adjusting rings, and anchors shall be furnished by the Contractor and installed to the elevation indicated on the Plans. - 3.
 The covers shall be set flush with pavement or ground surfaces.
 In gravel streets, covers shall be set 6 to 8 inches below finished gravel surface.